 Survivors of sexual abuse who have come forward in the past have until January 31 to obtain financial relief for their trauma

-Survivors of sexual abuse who have come forward in the past had until January 31 to obtain financial relief for their trauma.
+Survivors of sexual abuse who had come forward in the past had until January 31 to obtain financial relief for their trauma.
 This was Phase I of the IRCP program.

-Phase II involves abuse survivors who have not yet contacted the Church with claims of abuse.
-These survivors have until November 1, 2017 to come forward and enroll in the program.
+Phase II involved abuse survivors who had not yet contacted the Church with claims of abuse.
+That enrollment period ended on November 1, 2017.
+The compensation fund is now closed.

 IRCP Members Forfeit Right to Sue

-Sexual abuse survivors who enroll in the IRCP may not file a lawsuit against the New York Archdiocese.
-By filing for compensation from the IRCP, these survivors forfeit their right to sue at a future date.
+Sexual abuse survivors who enrolled in the IRCP may not file a lawsuit against the New York Archdiocese.
+By filing for compensation from the IRCP, these survivors forfeited their right to sue at a future date.